-Dr. Jordi Monés MD, PhD
+Dr Jordi Monés MD, PhD

 License number: 22.838

 Dr. Jordi Monés is an M.D., Ph.D., Ophthalmologist, Macula and Vitreorretinal Specialist and Researcher.
-Since 2007, he is Director of the Institut de la Màcula and the Director, principal investigator and one of the founder governors of the Barcelona Macula Foundation: Research for Vision.
+He is the Director of the Institut de la Màcula and the Director, Principal Investigator and one of the founder governors of the Barcelona Macula Foundation: Research for Vision.